 The college continued to benefit, moreover, from the generous assistance of voluntary helpers, often past students who looked after evening enrolment, teas etc. The years 1972-1981 witnessed an increased emphasis on academic standards, and a growth in income from fees to meet increased expenditure.
 On the plant side, the main capital expenditure was in the extension of the car park.

 In 1981, Fr.
 Bill Toner succeeded John Brady on an interim basis to prepare for the college's next major change.
 He served on a special working party set up by the Jesuit Provincial, Fr.
 Joseph Dargan, and composed of members drawn from unions and management under the chairmanship of Fr.
 Michael McGreil, to advise on how the college might best meet current and future needs and challenges.
 In his short but effective term, Fr.
-Toner consolidated internal staff relations, appointed a full time librarian and assistant, improved office and staff facilities, acquired audio-visual hardware for the purpose of preparing students for the effective use of television and camera skills, and commenced the process of applying for degree status in Industrial relations studies.
+Toner consolidated internal staff relations, appointed a full-time librarian and assistant, improved office and staff facilities, acquired audio-visual hardware for the purpose of preparing students for the effective use of television and camera skills, and commenced the process of applying for degree status in Industrial relations studies.

 In 1983 the working party report was issued, and the director designate, Fr.
 Thomas J. Morrissey, former headmaster of Crescent College Comprehensive, Limerick, returned from Preparatory programmes in the United States to take up to the position of director.

-A new Crest was devised - showing the strong hands of the worker and manager clasped; and a new motto conveyed the colleges key commitment, namely, to work and justice, with the words –“Per Laborem ad Justitiam”.
+A new crest was devised - showing the strong hands of the worker and manager clasped – and a new motto conveyed the colleges key commitment, namely, to work and justice, with the words “Per Laborem ad Justitiam”.

-It being named in an Oireachtas Bill as an institution to which contributions could be made with tax benefits to the contributors; its choice as the location for key discussions between ESB management and union representatives when the country was on the verge of being plunged into darkness; its director being asked by the Minister of Labour to chair a Ministerial Committee on worker participation.
+Further impetus to the college’s rising profile was provided by the inauguration of Honorary Fellowships in recognition of contributions to industrial relations from the sides of the trade unions and management.
+Other important events included being named in an Oireachtas Bill as an institution to which contributions could be made with tax benefits to the contributors; its choice as the location for key discussions between ESB management and union representatives when the country was on the verge of being plunged into darkness; and its director being asked by the Minister of Labour to chair a Ministerial Committee on worker participation.

 In 1990 the director, Fr.
 Tom Morrissey, resigned for health reasons.
 The board of management advertised for a new director.
 Professor Joyce O’Connor, of Limerick University was chosen.
 Under her dynamic and concentrated leadership the college entered on its fourth period of expansion and adaptation, and its first such period under a lay director or president.

-The following year, 1991-92, students became eligible for grants under the higher education grants scheme; and in 1993 the Board of Management of the college expanded to embrace a three way partnership with trade unions, employers and the Jesuit Order.
+The first years of the new administration witnessed a number of significant developments.
+A Policy Research Centre was established in 1990.
+The following year, 1991-92, students became eligible for grants under the higher education grants scheme; and in 1993 the Board of Management of the college expanded to embrace a three-way partnership with trade unions, employers and the Jesuit Order.

-Other developments between 1990 and 1998 were:
+Other developments between 1990 and 1998 included:

 The college was very fortunate in having had as chairman during this period of extensive development, the late Mr. Paddy Moriarty, who worked tirelessly to bring the college to its fifth period of expansion and adaptation as National College of Ireland.
-To facilitate this development, the Jesuit community at Sandford Lodge fittingly agreed to make available to the college the building and grounds where, forty-seven years previously, the historic venture first commenced.
+To facilitate this development, the Jesuit community at Sandford Lodge fittingly agreed to make available to the college the building and grounds where, 47 years previously, the historic venture first commenced.